Guides

 Groups API groups.api.preview.globus.org

-Using the Globus CLI
+Using the Globus, or Globus Connect Server, CLI

 You will need to login again when you set this environment variable, but because the CLI manages tokens separately for each environment, you can unset the GLOBUS_SDK_ENVIRONMENT variable or use a separate terminal to go back to using the main environment without having to login again.